Blegggg/not-test/README.md

 1- Proposal Overview

-2- Key requirements of the brief
+2- Key requirements of the brief functional and non functional decomposition for the functional req user acceptance kpi legal ethical

 3- Data handling

 4- Risk management

-5- Wider issues
+risks - running out of time for example - contingency plan / time for example 5- Wider issues

 6- Current practices in emerging technology